from the upcoming bio Adventuress: The Life and Rambunctious Times of Aimée Crocker

 Miss Tessie Fair (later Mrs. Hermann Oelrichs one of the elite “Triumvirate” of New York and Newport Society), wore a Redfern jacket of ivory-white cloth over a mouse-gray satin skirt.
 Her Gainsborough hat had a crown of black Chantilly lace over white, and the brim was faced with mouse-colored velvet.

 In the billiard room of the house was displayed a glittering array of marriage presents Aladdin himself would have envied.
 Mrs. Leland Stanford gave a bracelet, necklace and earrings valued at $50,000.
-The value of Hattie’s presents in the “treasure room” were in the neighborhood of $800,000 (over .
+The value of Hattie’s presents in the “treasure room” were in the neighborhood of $800,000 (nearly 17 million today) .

 Brother Will, who was in Lake Como at the time, sent a telegram.
 Her father Charles read a loving telegram from the teachers and children from Silver-Street school that gave testimony to the bride’s charitable heart.
 Cousin Colonel Charles Frederick Crocker, Hattie’s eldest brother, sadly lost his wife only weeks earlier during childbirth; it was the only cloud on the happiness of the wedding celebration.
 He was overcome with emotion.
 He wept like a child.
 His loving father, whose heart was rung with sympathy, could hardly control himself under the ordeal.

 No social event had ever attracted so much attention on the West Coast.
 The San Francisco Examiner featured an unprecedented 22 different line drawings to illustrate its frontpage story about the wedding of Hattie.